Book Biennial starts in SP after pause in the pandemic; see 20 highlights of the schedule - 01/07/2022 - Tours

 After four years and a pandemic, the São Paulo International Book Biennial will finally get a new edition.
 Now with a new house, the 26th edition of the fair leaves the Anhembi Pavilion to fill the space at Expo Center Norte, also in the north of the city of São Paulo, with books.

 Following the tradition of honoring a country in each edition, the event will dedicate a piece of its space to talk about Portugal, in addition to hosting a caravan with 21 writers from the European country – such as Valter Hugo Mãe, Afonso Cruz and the columnist of Sheet Ricardo Araújo Pereira, for example.
-The event will also celebrate the centenary of José Saramago, the only Portuguese-speaking writer to receive the Nobel Prize for Literature.
+The event will also celebrate the centenary of José Saramago, the only Portuguese-speaking writer who received the Nobel Prize in Literature.

 There will also appear there are Brazilians who play cards at literary events.
 On Saturday (2), for example, the fair welcomes Mauricio de Sousa, creator of Turma da Mônica.
 Pedro Bandeira, in turn, goes to the event on Thursday (7th) to explain why he decided to write for children.